Definition of 'trim'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Cut the trimmed monkfish into small chunks.
 Times, Sunday Times (2016)Trim excess fat from the chops.
 Times, Sunday Times (2017)This push towards autonomous and semi-autonomous shipping allows ship owners to cut costs by trimming crew numbers.
 Times, Sunday Times (2016)Stick with the standard colours and trims and you get a brilliantly capable little machine for less than 12,000.
 The Sun (2016)They provide foliage to mix in with cut flowers, and trimming off pieces keeps their size within required bounds.
 The Sun (2016)He added that store staff had been cut, but that there had been a reluctance to trim a fat bureaucracy.
 Times, Sunday Times (2016)Wings like you'd got your hair trimmed a week ago and haven't brushed it since.
 The Sun (2016)She will now enjoy this year's party season as a trim size ten, not worrying about unflattering photos.
 The Sun (2016)Trim and thinly slice across the celery.
-Times, Sunday Times (2014)Underneath we discovered a trim feminine figure with a neat little waist.
-The Sun (2006)When is a good time to trim a formal yew hedge?
+Times, Sunday Times (2014)When is a good time to trim a formal yew hedge?
 Times, Sunday Times (2013)You can also enter other specifications such as colour and trim.
 Times, Sunday Times (2007)Trim to tidy and contain spreading growth.
 The Sun (2012)Trim the excess fat from the cutlets.
 Times, Sunday Times (2013)They manage to keep trim without needing to exercise.
 Times, Sunday Times (2007)The weak euro also meant prices trimmed to remain competitive.
 Times, Sunday Times (2015)Trim steak and cut into small cubes.
 Times, Sunday Times (2008)They have a reflective trim for maximum visibility and a centre back mesh storage pocket too.
 The Sun (2011)You sound in good shape so you could afford to show off a trim waist and slim hips.
 Times, Sunday Times (2007)And their menu for dinner will be trimmed to feature a choice of four main courses instead of six.
 The Sun (2009)They are easy to handle and ideal for keeping box topiary in shape or trimming leafy shrubs and law edges.
 Times, Sunday Times (2012)Last week, we showed you how to tone and trim your upper body.
 The Sun (2014)Inside you'll find new instruments and door trims.
 Times, Sunday Times (2007)You're too young and too trim.
 Times, Sunday Times (2016)He set out each morning from our address, neat and trim and off to work.
 Times, Sunday Times (2015)They trim with white very much'.
 The Times Literary Supplement (2012)

 Trends of 'trim'